listdo/banana/README.md

     - starts the application (can run while development)
 - ng generate component <componentname>
     - creates a new component and corresponding files

+## Pitfalls

+### Directive Selectors

+If you want to remove the prefix "app" in your selectors for example "app-todo-list" to "todo-list".
+You have to change in tslint.json following statement

+`"directive-selector": [
+      true,
+      "attribute",
+      "app",
+      "camelCase"
+    ]`

+to

+`"directive-selector": [
+      true,
+      "attribute",
+      "camelCase"
+    ]`

+### Item Handling

+Don't use \<a>-Tags with corresponding classes!!!

+If you want to display entries from your list and use a different component use it more like this!

+#### todo-list-component.html

+`<todo-item *ngFor="let todo of todos" [item]="todo">
+ </todo-item>`